 Hubsan H501SS X4

-Although compare to DJI or Autel, Hubsan is a relatively small name, its X4 series has garnered praise from hobby and beginner flyers.
+Although compared to DJI or Autel, Hubsan is a relatively small name, its X4 series has garnered praise from hobby and beginner flyers.

-The Hubsan X4 comes with a fixed camera without any gimble so expect the images and videos to be a little shaky in the absence of mechanical stabilisation.
-The camera is 1080p so if the drone is flying still, it can catch some good live feed videos and images.
+The Hubsan X4 comes with a fixed camera without any gimble so expect the images and videos to be a little shaky without mechanical stabilization.
+The camera is 1080p so if the drone is flying still, it can catch some good live-feed videos and images.

-One of the differentiating features of the Hubsan X4 is its remote controller that has a built-in screen for live video feed.
+One of the differentiating features of the Hubsan X4 is its remote controller which has a built-in screen for a live video feed.
 Whatever it lacks in the camera and gimble area, it makes up for it with a beautiful and fully integrated remote controller.

-For better viewing in the sun, I would highly recommend using a sun hood.
+For better sun viewing, I highly recommend using a sun hood.